ops-catalog/specification/docs/discovery/resource.md

 ```

 This is just like any discovery config, the only difference is the region information.
 Discovery annotations can be retrieved from storage resources like S3 buckets.

 ![S3 Tags](../assets/images/s3-tags.png)

-The supported resource types in AWS are EKS (via Kubernetes Discovery), S3 Buckets, SNS Topics and SQS Queues.
+The other supported resource types in AWS are EKS (via Kubernetes Discovery), Lambda, SNS Topics and SQS Queues.

 ### Airflow Dags